The Ultimate Costa Rica Packing List

 Microfiber Towels 🦩

 While it might seem like this should be optional, we consider it an essential item.
 A microfiber towel is so much better than traditional cotton.
 It dries fast, packs down, and it doesn’t bring the entire beach back with you.
-Toss it in your day bag before heading to Nauyaca Falls!
+Toss it in your day bag before heading out for the day.

 We recommend the Eccosophy Microfiber Towel.
-They come in a ton of sweet prints and seem to hold up well after months of abuse.
+It comes in a bunch of sweet prints and they seem to hold up well after months of abuse.

 Mosquito Repellent